PaddlePaddle/PaddleOCR/doc/doc_en/quickstart_en.md

 ## 3. Single image or image set prediction

-* The following code implements text detection and recognition process.
+* The following code implements text detection、angle class and recognition process.
 When performing prediction, you need to specify the path of a single image or image set through the parameter `image_dir`, the parameter `det_model_dir` specifies the path to detect the inference model, the parameter `rec_model_dir` specifies the path to identify the inference model, the parameter `use_angle_cls` specifies whether to use the direction classifier, the parameter `cls_model_dir` specifies the path to identify the direction classifier model, the parameter `use_space_char` specifies whether to predict the space char.
 The visual results are saved to the `./inference_results` folder by default.